- Rick Morris, President, R2 Consulting LLC

 - As portfolio manager, you’re responsible for supporting the intake of new project requests, providing visibility into the portfolio of in-flight projects, and helping to facilitate the right approval and prioritization decisions.

 - You need a project portfolio management (PPM) tool that promotes the maintenance and flow of good data to help you succeed in these tasks.
 However, while throwing expensive technology at bad process rarely works, many organizations take this approach to solve their PPM problems.

-- When a solution is not properly adopted, the data can be unreliable and inconsistent, defeating the point of purchasing a tool in the first place.
+- Commercial PPM solutions are powerful and compelling, but they are also expensive, complex, and hard to use.
+When a solution is not properly adopted, the data can be unreliable and inconsistent, defeating the point of purchasing a tool in the first place.

 Impact and Result